A salon owner shows the inside of her shop, asking for help on where she's wasting expenses.

 For example, Total Salon Studios offers an entire network of business resources for their stylists.
 Their dedicated team helps new salon suite renters with business needs such as marketing and branding.

-Pro Tip: Ask your friends and family to come in for a "photo shoot day" in exchange for a service.
+Ask your friends and family to come in for a "photo shoot day" in exchange for a service.

 This can be phenomenal for building a social media presence and practice.
 Schedule it out a day in advance.